 In the state of Utah, issuance of licenses is coordinated under specific industries or business activities.
 In order to understand this, let us take a look at some examples:

-Fees: The business license fee for food establishments vary according to the physical area or size of the establishment like the fee for a small establishment (Less than 1,000 sq ft) is $50.00 while that of a super establishment (Retail food establishment over 50,000 sq ft or Food processor over 20,000 sq ft) is $400.00.
+Fees: The business license fee for food establishments vary according to the physical area or size of the establishment.
+For example, the fee for a small establishment (Less than 1,000 sq ft) is $50.00 while that of a super establishment (Retail food establishment over 50,000 sq ft or Food processor over 20,000 sq ft) is $400.00.
 Apart from this, there is an inspection fee of $26.50 per hour.

 Application: License Application Booklet